My favorite gear for shooting headshots

 Although I began my career on team Nikon, I've been a Canon photographer for 15 years.
 I switched when Canon release the 10D, one of the first affordable DSLRs.
 I've stuck with Canon because of their great customer service and because I've invested in so many of their lenses!

-My current camera body is the Canon 5D Mark 4.
-I always have my Mark 3 in case my main body breaks down during a shoot.
-My favorite lens is the 85mm f1.8.
+My current camera body is the Canon 5D R5.
+I also have a Canon R6 in case my main body breaks down during a shoot.
+My favorite lens is the 85mm f2.
 I love the 85 for it's sharpness and affordability.
 It's so light that my hands and wrists are not sore after a long session.
 It also forces me to have a consistent focal length with my headshots so they look cohesive.